psalaets/www-source/src/posts/2019-09-08-what-to-test-vuex.md

 ## When in doubt

-My favorite things to test are
+You should test

 - The most important things
 - The most complicated things
 - The things that always break

-Use your best judgement or start a conversation to determine if something needs a test.
+Use your best judgement or start a conversation with your team to determine if something needs a test.